Hélène Berr: Publication

-Berr ordered her notes to be released to her fiancé Jean Morawiecki after her death.
-Morawiecki later followed a career as a diplomat.
+In the concentration camps, Berr met some of her friends and told them that she wanted to publish her diary after the war ended.
+Berr's boyfriend, Morawiecki, who survived the war, became a diplomat.
 In November 1992, Hélène Berr's niece, Mariette Job, decided to track down Morawiecki with a view to publishing the diary.
-He gave the diary that consists of 262 single pages to Job in April 1994.
+He gave the journal that consists of 262 single pages to Job in April 1994.
 The diary has been stored at Paris' Mémorial de la Shoah (Holocaust Memorial Museum) since 2002.

 The book was published in France in January 2008.
-The Libération paper declared it as "the editorial event at the beginning of 2008" and reminded the readers of the lively discussions about the book of Jewish Irène Némirovsky.
+The Libération paper declared it as "the editorial event at the beginning of 2008" and reminded the readers of the lively discussions about the book of Ukrainian Jewish novelist Irène Némirovsky.
 The first print of 24,000 copies was sold out after only two days.

 Exhibition

-Opening of the exhibit "Hélène Berr, A Stolen Life - Exhibition from Mémorial de la Shoah, Paris France", was held at the Alliance Française d'Atlanta in Atlanta, Georgia USA, on Wednesday, 22 January 2014, at 7:00 PM.
-Speakers included the Consul Generals of France and Germany, Directors of the Alliance Française and the Goethe-Zentrum as well as the Executive Directors of the Memorial de la Shoah, Paris and the Georgia Commission on the Holocaust.
+Opening of the exhibit "Hélène Berr, A Stolen Life - Exhibition from Mémorial de la Shoah, Paris France", was held at the Alliance Française d'Atlanta in Atlanta, Georgia USA, on 22 January 2014.
+Speakers included the Consuls General of France and Germany, Directors of the Alliance Française and the Goethe-Zentrum as well as the executive directors of the Memorial de la Shoah, Paris and the Georgia Commission on the Holocaust.